-- Enrolled in only job-skill upgrade, self-improvement, or general interest courses. - Self-Improvement and General Interest Courses: Students wishing to take a course for general interest - or for personal/professional improvement should contact the Registration Office for enrollment dates.
+Note: Students wishing to take a course for general interest or for personal/professional improvement should contact the Registration Office for enrollment dates.
 Students will be expected to meet any academic prerequisites regardless of the purpose for taking the course.

-Exemption from taking the PLACEMENT EXAMONLY may apply to students who:
+Exemption from taking the PLACEMENT EXAM ONLY may apply to students who: